AVHBench: A Cross-Modal Hallucination Benchmark for Audio-Visual Large Language Models: Cross-modal hallucination evaluation

 \paragraph{LoRA FT} For this, we collect a large, annotation-enriched audio-visual dataset using the semi-automatic pipeline described in~\Sref{sec:3.3}, without involving any human verification.
 This dataset contains 10,327 videos with 87,624 QnA pairs, collected from the training split of the VALOR~\citep{chen2023valor} and Audiocaps~\citep{kim2019audiocaps} datasets.
 We apply LoRA fine-tuning to Video-LLaMA using this acquired dataset, while the audio and video encoders are kept frozen.

 Table~\ref{tab:ablation} presents the results of the ablation study on these training schemes.
 Improving audio alignment, in comparison to the original Video-LLaMA, results in enhanced performance on the Video-driven Audio Hallucination task, as the model's audio perception becomes stronger and more reliable.
 Moreover, LoRA fine-tuning with our dataset shows significant improvement, indicating that exposing the model to learn appropriate attention from both audio and visual cues is a crucial training step for enhancing robustness against hallucinations.
 Combining enhanced audio alignment with LoRA fine-tuning achieves further performance gains across all tasks.
-We also test on the VAST captioning dataset~\citep{vast}, demonstrating generalized improvements by enhancing robustness against cross-modal hallucinations.
+We also evaluate the ablated variants on the VAST captioning dataset~\citep{vast} and AVinstruct~\citep{ye2025cat}, an audio-visual joint instruction dataset.
+For AVinstruct, we provide results for both captioning metrics~\citep{banerjee2005meteor,vedantam2015cider,lin2004rouge,papineni2002bleu} and the accuracy of multiple-choice (\ie, closed-ended) questions.
+Table~\ref{tab:ablation2} demonstrates the generalized improvements in zero-shot scenarios by enhancing robustness against cross-modal hallucinations.

 Finally, \Fref{fig:qual} shows the qualitative results of the existing audio-visual LLMs~\citep{pandagpt, videollama, chatbridge} and our final model on \texttt{AVHBench}.
 Several existing audio-visual LLMs perceive imaginary ``bell'' from audio cues or fake sound of ``screen'' from visual cues, while our final model does not suffer from these cross-modal hallucinations.
 Moreover, the existing audio-visual LLMs struggle to faithfully represent the provided audio and visual signals, often generating objects or events that do not actually exist.
 Refer to Appendix~\ref{supple:results} for more qualitative results.